 - Departures: Kevon Looney (free agency)

-- Unsigned Free Agents: Braxton Key, Kevin Knox II, Jonathan Kuminga (restricted), Gary Payton II, Pat Spencer
+- Unsigned Free Agents: Braxton Key, Kevin Knox II

-The Warriors’ offseason is largely on hold until Jonathan Kuminga’s restricted free agency is resolved.
-Regardless of the outcome, Golden State still has a handful of roster spots to fill.
-The front office is reportedly interested in adding current free agent Al Horford, who could replace Kevon Looney in the frontcourt, along with a returning Gary Payton II – one of Golden State’s top perimeter defenders.
+The Warriors’ offseason was largely on hold until Jonathan Kuminga’s restricted free agency was resolved – with the two sides officially reaching an agreement on a two-year deal on Sept.
+30. The front office followed that up by officially signing free agent Al Horford, who could replace Kevon Looney in the frontcourt, along with a returning Gary Payton II – one of Golden State’s top perimeter defenders.
 Both moves would bolster last season’s 7th-ranked defense, which allowed 111.0 points per 100 possession.

 While the Warriors’ summer moves have been limited, they did add two second-round picks in the 2026 NBA Draft: forward Alex Toohey and guard Will Richard, whose scoring instincts were on display in the NBA 2K26 Summer League with 10.3 ppg on 48.5% shooting.
 Meanwhile, much of Golden State’s core returns, with Curry, Butler, Draymond Green, Buddy Hield and Brandin Podziemski all running it back.
 The Warriors should be a West contender once again.